 The Pittsburgh Penguins changed the future of their franchise on this date by selecting a generational talent.
-There were also three retirements on July 30, including two members of the upcoming Hockey Hall of Fame.
+There were also three retirements on July 30, including two soon-to-be members of the Hockey Hall of Fame.
 The THW time machine has a full tank of fuel and is ready to take us back through the decades.

 Sid Goes Number One

-The lockout of 2004-05 caused a postponement of the 2005 National Hockey League Entry Draft.
+The lockout of 2004-05 caused a postponement of the 2005 NHL Entry Draft.
 The league’s 30 teams got together in Ottawa, on July 30, 2005, with the Penguins holding the first overall pick.
-They used that pick to alter their franchise by selecting Sidney Crosby out of the Quebec Major Junior Hockey League (QMJHL).
+They used it to alter their franchise by selecting Sidney Crosby out of the Quebec Major Junior Hockey League (QMJHL).

-Crosby has scored 462 goals and 1,263 points in 984 games since being drafted.
-He has won two Hart Trophies (NHL MVP), three Ted Lindsay Awards (most outstanding player), two Art Ross Trophies (leading point scorer) and two Rocket Richard Trophies (lead goal scorer).
-He has captained three Stanley Cup championship teams, winning the Conn Smythe Trophy, for being the most valuable player of the playoffs, twice.
+Crosby has scored 486 goals and 1,325 points in 1,039 games since being drafted.
+He has won two Hart Trophies (NHL MVP), three Ted Lindsay Awards (most outstanding player), two Art Ross Trophies (leading point scorer), and two Rocket Richard Trophies (lead goal scorer).
+He has captained three Stanley Cup championship teams, winning the Conn Smythe Trophy twice, as the most valuable player of the playoffs.

 The star-studded first round included Bobby Ryan (2nd, Anaheim Ducks), Carey Price (5th, Montreal Canadiens), Anze Kopitar (11th, Los Angeles Kings), Marc Staal (12th, New York Rangers), Tuukka Rask (21st, Toronto Maple Leafs) and T.J.
 Oshie (24th, St. Louis Blues).